-Anurag Kashyap is an Indian movie director, who has been making and producing a tremendous amount of Indian quality movies.
+Anurag Kashyap is a prolific Indian movie director, writer, and producer, who has been making and producing a tremendous amount of quality movies in India.
 Some of them are really, really, rough to see, like the movies Gangs of Wasseypur I and II, which still lie on my shelf unwatched.

-Many other Anurag Kashyap -movies have been reviewed in Indivue during the past, like Gulaal, That Girl in Yellow Boots and Dev.D., the latter of which belongs to the category of the Best Bollywood movies of this millennium.
+Many other Anurag Kashyap -movies have been reviewed in my blog during the past, like Gulaal, That Girl in Yellow Boots and Dev.D., the latter of which belongs to the category of the Best Bollywood movies of this millennium.
 Find the reviews in the links!

 Black Friday and Bombay Talkies were the less violent type of Anurag’s movies.
 Black Friday, an artistic type of a movie, and Bombay Talkies, a nice collection of short movies by 4 different Indian movie directors, all of them movies shot in Mumbai.

 Recently Anurag Kashyap made another short movie collection with three other directors.
 The movie was called Lust Stories, and it was made for Netflix only.
 It did not impress me, but I don’t regret seeing it either.